HannaKi/Harjoittelumuistiinpanot/README.md

 gpuseff <JOBID> to get GPU efficiency statistics
 ```

-## CSC MAHTI
+## Singularity containers

-Run the stuff in a Singularity container!
-No venv needed.
+If you run the stuff in a Singularity container no venv is needed.

 `module purge` clear the loaded modules
 `module load pytorch/1.8` Singularity container